rmemory/li_ion_charge/README.md

   * Read current net list
   * Mode Footprint button selected (third from the right in the top bar).
 Then right click on the stack of footprints and select "Glob Move and Place->Move All modules"

-A slightly larger 4.7 uF capacitor, with a 1206 foot print will be used.
-4.7 uF are available in an 0805 size, but they tend to be more expensive and more difficuclt to find.

 The overheating feature will not be used, and thus the thermistor will be replaced by a fixed 10k value.